avarngeline/Department-project/README.md

 ![Image](https://github.com/user-attachments/assets/631b507d-e6e0-4b71-9396-8526d89d5a03)

-- The testing period successfully demonstrated the effectiveness of process improvements in eliminating late export declarations, reducing cases from 149 (7.5%) in Oct-Dec 2019 to 0 in Jan-Mar 2020, achieving a 100% improvement.
+- The testing period successfully demonstrated the effectiveness of process improvements in eliminating late Export Declarations, reducing cases from 149 (7.5%) in Oct-Dec 2019 to 0 in Jan-Mar 2020, achieving a 100% improvement.
 - This outcome was achieved through the implementation of a structured action plan, which included assigned responsibilities, enhanced tracking mechanisms, and streamlined workflows.

 **Shipping Errors overtime**